Pararius/meme-generator/README.md

 - You will need to mount your vhost configuration as `/etc/nginx/conf.d/vhost.conf`
 - You will need to forward any local port to port 80 in the container
+- The webroot for your application is `/app`.
+Make sure to add a mount to your project source code using [volumes](https://docs.docker.com/compose/compose-file/#volume-configuration-reference)

 ## php